Middleware In Action Session

 Abstract: Organizations constantly struggle to address the problems associated with integration of applications in production environments.
 Developers and IT staff are expected to deliver products to market quickly, achieve infinite scale to meet demand and - while they're at it - keep costs down.
 It's a tall order.
 Thankfully, there are dozens of proprietary vendors who are delighted to provide labyrinthine SOA solutions and expansive consulting.
 Sounds great, doesn't it?
 For those of us who aren't interested in the black magic and wizardry of typical enterprise SOA solutions, there is an open source alternative.
 Talend Open Studio for ESB combines the powerful data integration engine found in Talend Open Studio with a standards-based messaging and routing framework, allowing developers to build services and integrate applications using familiar tools.
 In this session, Cédric Carbone from Talend will demonstrate how to create simple services and routes with Talend Open Studio for ESB.

-6. Kalimucho project (technical presentation)
+6. The OW2 Kalimucho project

 Schedule: 02:40 - 03:00

-Speakers: Marc Dalmau, LIUPPA/UPPA
+Speakers: Marc Dalmau, Philippe Roose, LIUPPA/UPPA

 Schedule: 03:00 - 03:20